I'm Morgan T., the breeder behind Morgan's Collies located in Lawrenceville, GA.

 About Satine

-Satine is a female Collie almost 4 years old.
+Satine is a female Collie about 4 years old.
 Carefully selected as a great representative of her breed, Morgan decided to make her part of their program.
 Morgan has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing